 What Happens in the First Session?

 In the first therapy session, your therapist will try to get to know you.
-They will try to get a basic understanding of your history, your present circumstances, as well as what you wish to gain from therapy.
+They will attempt to get a basic understanding of your history, your present circumstances, as well as what you wish to gain from therapy.
 They will take some of the most basic information on forms you’ll fill out before the session begins, either online or in person.
 The rest of it they will discuss with you.
 They will give you an idea of what you can expect from them, and will try to come to an agreement of what each you will commit to the process.
 Those therapists that expect you to do “homework,” for example, will let you know this and will discuss how you feel about this.

 You can also ask any questions that have been bothering you, and provide the information you think it is most important for the therapist to know about you.